 And while you’re on Reddit, you may as well check out /r/patientgamers.
-It’s a community of gamers who wait at least six months after a game is released before buying it, which often results in super savings.
+It’s a community of gamers who wait at least six months after a game is released before buying it, which often results in super savings thanks to things like Black Friday sales.
 I consider it one of the best lesser-known gaming communities.
 Wait long enough and you the game might get a remake anyway!

 How Do You Save Money on Games?

 Surely there are other sites and methods for cutting back on gaming costs!
 These are simply the best I’ve found and they’ve worked so well that I feel safe recommending them.
 But I realize that I haven’t visited every site on the web, and I’d love to hear if you know of any alternatives.